-The following actions were added to the LCAP, based on educational partner feedback and academic data:

-- 6.3 Supplemental Curriculum and Supplies: ELD & Dual Immersion: The District recognizes a need to support the DI program with supplemental support materials and curriculum to provide remediation and acceleration for DI students.
-The District has added funding to the action in order to better meet the program needs. - 6.4 Instructional Aides Title I: Instructional aides were previously funded through Title I. This year, the district will utilize both Title I and LCFF funding to increase services for students.
-This action has been added in order to increase transparency for our Educational Partne
+The following actions were added to the LCAP, based on educational partner feedback and academic data: 6.2 Professional Development ELD: This Action is funded through federal funds and is not a contributing factor.
+6.3 Supplemental Curriculum and Supplies: ELD & Dual Immersion: The District recognizes a need to support the DI program with supplemental support materials and curriculum to provide remediation and acceleration for DI students.
+The District has added funding to the action in order to better meet the program's needs.
+This action will be funded through federal funds and is not a contributing factor.
+6.4 Instructional Aides will continue to be paid for out of federal funds and is not a contributing factor.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.